By 2026, the global cannabis market value is estimated to reach $57B, and online marketplaces will certainly grab their piece of the pie.

 Other platforms, like Weedmaps, list the doctors and their contact details; patients contact the clinics by themselves.

 7. Checkout page

-Allow buyers complete shopping with minimal hassle.
-The checkout page should list all the chosen items, their quantity and price, calculate the total sum, and payment and shipping method.
+Allow buyers to complete shopping with minimal hassle.
+The checkout page should list all the chosen items, their quantity, and price, calculate the total sum, and payment and shipping method.
 After completing an order, the order details should be recorded in the History of Orders in the User Profile.